 Learni ng Outcome Relevant modules A7.1 Demonstrate a systematic understanding of commercial INV7REV real estate practice and its relevance in the context of international business.
-PTY7PRT A7.2 Demonstrate a critical awareness of the current issues in PTY7PRM the commercial real estate sector as informed by leading edge research and practice in the field.
-VAL7VAE edge research and practice in the held.
+PTY7PRT A7.2 Demonstrate a critical awareness of the current issues in PTY7PRM the commercial real estate sector as informed by leading VAL7VAE edge research and practice in the field.
 PRJ7PRA/ PRJ7PRS A7.3 Evaluation and selection of appropriate techniques that CON7SDC allow detailed investigations of complex commercial real estate scenarios, taking into account the internal and external business environment.
 VAL7AVL A7.4 Synthesise knowledge of valuation, agency, law, property INV7REV management, construction, planning and development to protect and add value to development land and commercial property as an investment asset class.
-LAW7LFS PLN7PLD PTY7PRT
+LAW7LFS PLN7PLD F F PTY7PRT